-The elders of the congregations have specific responsibilities for those under their charge.
+The elders of the congregation have specific responsibilities for those under their charge.
 When Paul addressed the Ephesian elders, he issued a charge that demands careful consideration.
 The Apostle urged these elders to "pay careful attention ... to all the flock, in which the Holy Spirit" had made them "overseers."
-Paul sought to ensure that they understood the importance of his charge; the flock is identified as "the church of God which He obtained with His own blood" [ACTS 20:28].
+The Apostle sought to ensure that they understood the importance of his charge; the flock is identified as "the church of God which He obtained with His own blood" [ACTS 20:28].

-The language in the translation I use is precise as it seeks to preserve the underlying Greek by saying that the elders were to care for "the flock ... in which" [en ho] the Holy Spirit had made them overseers.
-Consequently, the Holy Spirit appointed the elders as overseers; they were not "elected."
-Again, the language demands that we understand that the elders held responsibility over a specific body.
-They were not "elders-at-large" who were able to function as elders wherever they might choose.
+The language in the ESV is precise in seeking to preserve the underlying Greek; it states that the elders were charged with caring for "the flock ... in which" [Greek "en ho"] the Holy Spirit had made them overseers.
+Note that the Spirit appointed the elders as overseers-they were not "elected."
+Again, the language demands that we understand that the elders held responsibility over a specific body; they were not "elders-at-large" who were able to function as elders wherever they might choose.

 Eugene Peterson's treatment of this particular verse states: "Be on your toes-both for yourselves and your congregation of sheep.
 The Holy Spirit has put you in charge of these people-God's people they are-to guard and protect them."
-The elders were not in charge of all Christians.
-Elders have no authority whatsoever over any Christians, save for their own flock.
-This being so, it should be obvious that there must have been a membership roll.
+These elders were not in charge of all Christians-elders have no authority over any Christian, save for the members of their own flock.
+Since this is true, it should be obvious that there must have been a membership roll.